 The Ross Campus is home to three different cottages — Grubb, Jacobson and Ross — each providing different levels of care and service to the boys we serve.
 Learn more about each program below.

-Residential treatment cottages that provide staff supervision to the youth we serve.
+Residential treatment cottages that provide intensive staff supervision, skill development, structure, and role modeling to the youth we serve.

 Our Pre-Independent Living/Ongoing Transition (PILOT) program focuses on personal responsibility and the development of skills in education, employment, finances, time management, community integration and daily living.